cs1302uga/cs1302-ce32/README.md

 **CHECKPOINT**

+For this second checkpoint, we encourage you to make use of recursion instred of the Java 8 Stream API when asked to implement an iterative process without using loops.

+1.
 Problem B: Sweet Tarts
 Sweet Tarts are a hard candy similar to Life Savers.
 They come in a roll with n Sweet Tarts per roll and there are four flavors (A, B, C, and D).
 The package is clear so you can see the order of the flavors